Salvation is a rescue operation. To understand salvation, we need to know what the problem was, what God did about it, and how we respond to it.

 The center of the plan

 We need to be rescued.
 And God has done this—but he did it in a way that no human would have expected.
 The Son of God became a human, lived a perfect life, and we killed him.
 And that, says God, is the salvation we need.
 What irony!
-We are saved by a victim!
-Our Creator became flesh so he could die for us.
-But God raised him back to life, and through Jesus, he promises to resurrect us, too.
+The aggressors are saved by their own victim!
+Our Creator became a human so he could die for us.
+But God raised him back to life, and through Jesus, he promises to bring us back to life, too.

 Jesus Christ died for us, and was raised for us (Romans 4:25).
 Our old self died with him, and a new person is brought back to life with him (Romans 6:3-4).
-In one sacrifice, Jesus atoned “for the sins of the whole world” (1 John 2:2).
+In his sacrifice, Jesus atoned “for the sins of the whole world” (1 John 2:2).
 The payment has already been made; the question now is how we are to receive the benefits.
-We participate in the plan through repentance and faith.
+We participate in the plan through repentance and a faithful response.

 Jesus came to call people to repentance (Luke 5:32).
 Peter told people to repent and turn to God for forgiveness (Acts 2:38; 3:19).
 Paul said people “must turn to God in repentance” (Acts 20:21).
+The Greek word refers to a change of mind, but it is expected that this change in mind also results in a change in behavior (Matthew 3:8).
 Repentance means to turn away from sin and toward God.
 Paul told the Athenians that God overlooked idolatry done in ignorance, but “now commands all people everywhere to repent” (Acts 17:30).
 They should stop their idolatry.

 Paul was concerned that some of the Corinthian Christians might not repent of their sexual sins (2 Corinthians 12:21).
 For these people, repentance would mean a willingness to stop their immorality.
 Paul preached that people should “prove their repentance by their deeds” (Acts 26:20).
 We change our attitude and our behavior.

 However, simply telling people to repent is not going to rescue them from their failures.
 Humans have been told to obey for thousands of years, but they still need to be rescued.
-Something more is needed, and that is Christ.
+Something more is needed, and that is Christ, and the forgiveness that he brings.
 But we do not experience the blessing of forgiveness if we don’t believe that Christ has done this for us.
-We need faith, or belief.
+We need to respond in faith, or belief.
 The New Testament says much more about faith than it does repentance—the words for faith occur more than eight times as often.

 Everyone who believes in Jesus is forgiven (Acts 10:43).
 “Believe in the Lord Jesus, and you will be saved” (Acts 16:31).
 The gospel “is the power of God for the salvation of everyone who believes” (Romans 1:16).
 Christians are known as believers, not as repenters.
 Belief is the defining characteristic.

 Does this mean that we are to accept certain facts?
-The Greek word can mean that kind of belief, but more often it conveys the sense of trust.
+The Greek word can mean that kind of belief, but more often it conveys the sense of trust, of a faithful personal relationship.
 When Paul encourages us to believe in Jesus Christ, he is not emphasizing facts.
 (The devil knows the facts about Jesus, but he isn’t saved.)

 Our faith does not save us—our faith must be in him, not something else.
 We commit ourselves to him, and he saves us.
 When we trust in Christ, we quit trying to save ourselves.
 Although we try to have good behavior, we do not think our efforts are saving us (diligent effort never made anyone perfect).
 Nor do we despair when our efforts fail.
 That’s because we are trusting in Christ, not in ourselves, for our salvation.
 Our confidence is in him, not in our success or failure.